Reolink Black Friday Sales 2024 - Enjoy Early Saving Today

 News provided byReolink Innovation Inc.

 Altas PT Ultra is an industry-leading 4K pan & tilt battery camera that offers continuous recording with a blindspot-free view.
 Equipped with a powerful 20000mAh battery, it can deliver a 96-hour 4K continuous recording on a single charge.
 The ColorX technology delivers day&night true-color vision without the needs of spotlights or infrared lights.
-Originally $229.99, it's $159.99 during the sale with code BF10EBDS.
+Originally $359.99, it's $249.99 during the sale, offering a significant 31% discount.

 Argus 4 Pro is the world's first 4K battery-powered camera with ColorX Night Vision and dual image stitching technology, providing a 180° blindspot-free view.
 Its battery life is 30% longer than the average battery-powered cameras in the market, reducing the frequency of charging.
-Originally $219.99, it's $139.99 during the sale.
+Originally $329.99, it's $229.99 during the sale, offering a remarkable 30% discount.

 About Reolink